Jan. 10, 2006 -- Kids with meningococcal disease may be saved by swift diagnosis and treatment, and new early warning signs could help.

 The scientists included Matthew Thompson, MBChB, of the primary health department at England's University of Oxford.

-.
+The CDC recommends vaccinating adolescents to cut risk of meningitisvaccinating adolescents to cut risk of meningitis.
 Meningococcal disease can spread in close quarters (such as a college dorm).

 New Early Warning Signs

 The researchers report these possible early warning signs of meningococcal disease:

 - Leg pain

 - Abnormal skin color

 Those symptoms may or may not show meningococcal disease; they could stem from other, much less serious illnesses.

 Still, those signs were commonly seen in children and teens who had had meningococcal disease before the disease's classic signs (rash, headache, stiff neck, sensitivity to light, and impaired consciousness) appeared, write Thompson and colleagues.

 Thompson's study included information from medical records and completed questionnaires from parents of 448 British children who had been admitted to the hospital for meningococcal disease from 1997 to 1999.